square/inspect/metrics/README.md

   * What metric type should be used?
    We follow venerable RRD conventions.
      * A **gauge** should be used for things like memory used at particular instant, or say price of AAPL stock.
-     * A **counter** should be used for continous incrementing counters - say for example - you are reading counters stored by kernel in /proc, like number of jiffies spent in kernel processing or if your app needs to keep track of say number of requests served.
+     * A **counter** should be used for continuous incrementing counters - say for example - you are reading counters stored by kernel in /proc, like number of jiffies spent in kernel processing or if your app needs to keep track of say number of requests served.
 Use a **basiccounter** for lock-free counter.